Francine M. Benes

 Francine M. Benes (born 8 May 1946) is an American neuroscientist, psychiatrist, and academician whose research on schizophrenia and bipolar disorder have contributed significantly to the field of psychiatry.

 Benes was raised in New York City and received her B.A. at St. John's University (New York City) in 1967.
 She earned both her Ph.D. in Cellular Biology in 1982 and her M.D. in 1978 from Yale University.
 Throughout her career, Benes received funding from the National Institutes of Health, which allowed her to research the neuronal mechanisms that are unique to patients diagnosed with schizophrenia and/or bipolar disorder.
-Alongside her research, Benes directed the Structural and Molecular Neuroscience program at McLean Hospital and, most notably, served as the director of the Harvard Brain Tissue Resource Center (HBTRC).
+Alongside her research, Benes directed the Structural and Molecular Neuroscience program at McLean Hospital, and served as the director of the Harvard Brain Tissue Resource Center (HBTRC).

 Education

 As a child, Benes assumed she would grow up to pursue a career in social work or teaching.
-However, one of her 8th grade teachers wrote a poem about her becoming a scientist which opened her to the various STEM careers available at the time.
+However, one of her 8th grade teachers wrote a poem about her becoming a scientist, which opened her to the various STEM careers available at the time.
 Therefore, after receiving her Bachelor's degree from St. John's University in Queens, New York in 1967, Benes continued her education at Yale University where she received her Ph.D. in Cellular Biology in 1972.

 While pursuing her Ph.D., Benes would begin publishing research papers that complemented her studies.
 Her first publication came in 1968, one year after receiving her Bachelor's degree, and focused on the enzymatic activity of tryptophan pyrrolase in mouse models.
 Additional studies that Benes published while completing her Ph.D. investigated the function of various nervous system structures in animal models.
 However, there was a noticeable shift in her research interests from cellular biology to psychiatry after graduating with her M.D. in 1978.
 This shift came after attending the Winter Brain Research Conference in Colorado in the 1970s.
 Benes told CNN in 2005, that a colleague insisted that there was "nothing there" in reference to the brains of patients diagnosed with schizophrenia.
 Benes was not satisfied with such conclusions, and was determined to show that something was occurring neurologically within the brains of individuals diagnosed with schizophrenia and similar disorders.
 This prompted her to pivot from cellular biology, return to school to receive her MD, and complete her residency in psychiatry at McLean Hospital.